 When you think of camping, beautiful weather and an escape from reality come to mind.
 The true reality of camping is that if you do it enough you will get rained on.
-Instead of have a miserable experience you can be prepared, and camping in the rain can be very enjoyable!
+Instead of having a miserable experience you can be prepared, and camping in the rain can be very enjoyable!

 Just last weekend I experienced one of the more dramatic rain camping experiences I have ever had.
 As we pulled into our campsite the skies looked gray.
 We decided to get the tent up before the rain started.
 As we quickly got set up, small sprinkles fell.
-We made sure to put a tarp underneath the tent and to get the rain fly on right away.
+We also made sure to put a tarp underneath the tent and to get the rain fly on right away.

 1. Pick The Right Tent

 If you plan on camping on a semi-regular basis and you want to stay dry, you’ll need a good tent.
 You will be glad you spent the extra money during inclement weather.
 Although there are a lot of factors that go into choosing a tent, one consideration is to make sure that your tent has a full rain fly with a good overhang to let the water drip away from your tent and also prevent splashing of mud.
 Make sure the coating of the tent is waterproof and that it has good seals.

 It doesn’t matter if you have a $50 tent or a $300 tent – if you place it at the bottom of a slope where water will collect, your tent will get soaked.
 ALWAYS look for the highest ground at your campsite.
 Angle it so the water is running away from you, not toward you.
 Look for any signs of previous flooding (washouts, narrowly closed areas) as this can happen quickly during a storm.

 3. Pack Gear With Rain In Mind